 Caring for Country

 The Caring for Country branch hosts and provides administrative support for land and sea ranger groups and supports joint management of national parks and management of Indigenous Protected Areas (IPAs).
-We currently service 17 ranger groups and jointly manage 7 parks and reserves, including Kakadu National Park.

 The NLC actively supports the work of Aboriginal custodians to maintain their cultural obligations to care for this land and sea country through the Caring for Country Branch, which provides environmental and related support services to Traditional Owners who actively manage in excess of 200,000 square kilometres of land and sea country.